Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 People kept on rating differently years after year.

-This outlines how people are highly adaptive.
+-> people are highly adaptive.

 Even after going through extreme change, we quickly adapt to that change and it becomes our new norm (see the Hedonic Treadmill theory).